elenita1221/spark/README.md

 ## Building

+Prepare:
+Before building, need use Jvm-7 (I cannot get JVM-8 to work easily):
+For MacOS, you need to uninstall JVM-8, before you can install JVM-7 For linux, you can install JVM-7, and then use  `sudo update-alternatives --config java`

+Updated dependencies, add an additional resolver for the new bintray repo to project/plugins.sbt. [https://gist.github.com/notadoctor/4b60867db288a8cc8e8c]

+`resolvers += Resolver.url("bintray-sbt-plugins", url("http://dl.bintray.com/sbt/sbt-plugin-releases"))(Resolver.ivyStylePatterns)`

+Set `sbt-assembly` in the `project/plugins.sbt`, accordingly [https://github.com/sbt/sbt-assembly]

+Also specify `scalaVersion in ThisBuild := "2.10"` in a `build.sbt` file (create it if not exist)

 Spark requires Scala 2.10.
 The project is built using Simple Build Tool (SBT), which is packaged with it.
 To build Spark and its example programs, run: